vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 #### Decide and Plan
 Strategic thinking, planning and scheduling, structuring and organizing.

+> The heart of man plans his way, but the Lord establishes his steps.
+(Proverbs 16:9)

 > Ponder the path of your feet; then all your ways will be sure.
 Do not swerve to the right or to the left; turn your foot away from evil.
 (Proverbs 4:26-27 ESV)

 > For which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it?
 (Luke 14:28 ESV)